denisbakhtin/dirk/README.md

 Normally `dirk` operates on a `lib/views` folder, this can be configured, but not tested.
 There are some conventions:
 - all views must have a `.dirk.html` extention
-- the main layout file should be named `layout.dirk.html` and contain a `@renderBody()` placeholder, where the rendered view will be inserted
+- the default layout file should be named `layout.dirk.html` and contain a `@renderBody()` placeholder, where the rendered view will be inserted
+- any alternative layout name must follow the pattern `layout*.dirk.html`
 - partial files must begin with `_` underscore

 For more info check the syntax section.
 Use the [example](https://github.com/denisbakhtin/dirk/tree/main/example) as a brief howto.